WC 2026

 💡

-Group viewing tip: For parties, screen size matters more than picture quality features like OLED vs QLED.
+Group tip: For parties, screen size matters more than quality features like OLED vs QLED.
 A larger mid-range TV beats a smaller premium TV when guests are spread across the room.
-Side viewing angles are a greater concern than peak brightness for sports content.
+Lateral viewing angles matter more than peak brightness for sports content.

 Size by Room